-Flexibility within the rules provides opportunities for innovation, access to government contracts, and the ability for officials to design processes that reflect the size, scope and risk of the procurement.
+There is sufficient flexibility in these rules to provide opportunities for innovation and for officials to design processes that appropriately reflect the size, scope and risk of the procurement.
 The framework reflects officials' responsibilities, including under the PGPA Act and Australia's international obligations, and factors that must be considered in meeting the core rule of achieving value for money.